emmyemi/esorp-profiles/README.md

 If there&rsquo;s no contact information provided on a given page, you can always find basic info in the appropriate `userinfo.md` file included inside every subdirectory.
 This file will always include at least an Enjin profile link, but may also specify a user's GitHub (if relevant), and any other method of contact provided.

-Please note that all content on this repository can be read&mdash;as well as downloaded, forked, edited, and mirrored&mdash;by anyone.
+Please note that all content on this repository can be read&mdash;as well as downloaded, forked, edited, and mirrored&mdash;by *anyone*.
 While I&rsquo;ll be making sure everything on `profile.eso-rp.com` adheres to the guidelines above, I can&rsquo;t promise your content won't end up on a mirror repo or another website.
 Such is the nature of the internet.
 If you take issue with this, it&rsquo;s best that you refrain from submitting your content.

 Finally, if you have any questions or concerns, feel free to reach out to me here on GitHub, through [Enjin](http://eso-rp.com/profile/emmy), on [Telegram](https://t.me/emmyemi), or on Discord (`Emmy#1567`).